BodiAugustus/ashley_defi/README.md

 #133.
 Set up testing for deactivateCourse function.
 Test passed.

 #134.
 Setup deactivate course functionality in managed.js.
 Created deactivateCourse function.
 Created a shared implementation of deactivate and activate course functions called changeCourseState.

+#135.
+Updated purchase buttons to be disabled after purchase.
+Reworked the Footer in the CourseCard component in marketplace/index.
+Added isConnecting to useAccount, passed into marketplace/index.
+Used inside Buttons to add loading state during metamask loading.